-6 Palisades Avenue st New York, NJ 07093
+606 Palisades Avenue Vest New York, NJ 07093 505 Goffle Road Ridgewood, NJ 07450 ringston Ave 1444 E. St Georges A

-505 Goffle Road Ridgewood, NJ 07450
+54 S. Dean Street Englewood, NJ 07631

 PREPARING FOR SURGERY

 Important Things to Do

 - 1. One of our surgical coordinators will call you to discuss surgical dates and insurance authorization. - 2.
 Medical clearance consisting of lab work, an EKG, and possibly a Chest XRay is required within 30 days of your surgery date.
 This can be arranged with your primary care physician or at the hospital's pre-surgical testing department.
 You may also require additional medical clearances from specialists, such as cardiologists, pulmonologists, etc. if you are under their care.